BhavanaNannuru/cyber_security_journal/Readme.md

 ---

+## 🐍 Codes
+Find some beginner python codes, feat: cyber security!
+Check out my [Cybersecurity Projects Repository](https://github.com/BhavanaNannuru/cyber_projects) for more hands-on learning.

+---
+---

+> **Note:** This repository is **strictly for educational purposes only**.

+## ⚠️ Disclaimer

+The content in this repository is intended to:

+- Help learners, including me to  understand cybersecurity concepts
+- Support ethical hacking practices in legal environments (labs, self-owned systems, permission-granted tests)
+- Promote awareness about how security vulnerabilities can be found and mitigated

+### ❌ What this repository is **not** intended for:

+- Unauthorized access to networks or systems
+- Malicious exploitation of vulnerabilities
+- Any illegal or unethical activity

+I do **not** encourage or condone using any of the tools, scripts, or techniques demonstrated here for activities that go against legal or ethical standards.

+> **You are solely responsible for how you use this information.**

+---

+## ✅ Always Remember

+- Practice only in controlled, permission-based environments
+- Follow the laws of your country and organization
+- Respect privacy and data security at all times

+---

+## 📚 Stay Ethical, Keep Learning
+Cybersecurity is about **protecting**, not harming.
+Use your knowledge to build safer digital spaces and empower others to stay secure.

+---

 ## 🔗 About Me

 I'm a cybersecurity enthusiast with a strong background in development and automation.
-I’ve completed internships in software and data engineering, led volunteering initiatives for social impact, and am now actively preparing for MS Cybersecurity (Fall 2026) through hands-on learning, LinkedIn knowledge sharing, and consistent journal building.
+I’ve completed internships in software and data engineering, led volunteering initiatives for social impact, and am now actively preparing for hands-on learning, and consistent journal building.

 ---